McAllister to Merritt ……. p.1

 - For further details see: Jack Keans

-1: Everyone’s describes McKisson and Kearns as “the greatest knockabout turn of the last century,” in its 24 Nov.
-1924 issue (36).
+1: Everyone’s describes McKisson and Kearns as “the greatest knockabout turn of the last century,” in its 24 November 1924 issue (page 36).

 Polly McLaren came to prominence in Australia with the Paul Stanhope Revue Company (1917) and later toured with the Walter George Sunshine Players.
 In 1922 she became a founding member of the Jim Gerald Revue Company, appearing as a performer and directing the choreography for Gerald’s revusicals and pantomimes up until 1927.
 Her last engagements in Australia included the O’Donnell and Ray pantomime Beauty and the Beast (1928) and a season of vaudeville in Perth (1929).
 She moved to Burma in 1929 with her fiancée Harry (Tom) Taylor, a rubber planter.